a3y3/Ripcom/README.md

 ### Things to do
 * Silent Mode
 * Equal Cost Load Balancing
 * Help flags (Configurable UPDATE_FREQ, ports, and what not.
-The possibilities are endless).
-Is this getting too ambitious?
+The possibilities are endless.)
+* Is this getting too ambitious?